Akashrine/jbr-11ty/src/posts/what-is-the-real-mvp/2020-07-22-what-is-the-real-mvp.md

 ## MVP?
 What are we talking about?

 Before going further, what is an MVP?
-MVP is often attached to one of the most important techniques in a lean startup.
-The minimum viable product is that version of a new product which allows a team to collect the maximum amount of validated learning about customers with the least effort.
+An MVP is often attached to one of the most important techniques in a lean startup.
+The minimum viable product is the version of a new product which allows a team to collect the maximum amount of validated learnings about customers with the least effort.
 (Nice one no ?).

 <blockquote cite="Marty Cagan">
     I have long defined minimum viable product as the smallest possible product that has three critical characteristics: people choose to use it or buy it; people can figure out how to use it; and we can deliver it when we need it with the resources available – also known as valuable, usable and feasible.<br />